Albert0i/MoreOnQueryingChinese/README.cont.md

 | `MIN` | Takes the lowest score | `min(2, 3) = 2` |
 | `MAX` | Takes the highest score | `max(2, 3) = 3` |

-Aforementioned `AGGREGATE MIN WITHSCORES` means to use the minimum score in aggregation and also give back the score.
-As you can see, we found 121 matched sentences here.
-Then we have to sort by the score in descending order and return.
-To do that, we have to store the intermediate result using [ZINTERSTORE](ZINTERSTORE) in a temporary key, sort it using [ZREVRANGEBYSCORE](https://redis.io/docs/latest/commands/zrevrangebyscore/) like so:
+ `AGGREGATE MIN WITHSCORES` means to use the minimum score in aggregation and returns with score.
+As you can see, we found 121 matched sentences.
+Then we have to sort them by the score in descending order.
+To do that, we have to store the intermediate result using [ZINTERSTORE](ZINTERSTORE) somewhere, sort it using [ZREVRANGEBYSCORE](https://redis.io/docs/latest/commands/zrevrangebyscore/) like so:

 ```
 > ZINTERSTORE "temp:世界" 2 "fts:chinese:tokens:世" "fts:chinese:tokens:界" AGGREGATE MIN